exhuma/python-course-basic/git/slides/index.rst

 * Use the index to prepare coherent commits (``git add -p`` is your friend).
 * Commit often.
 Avoid working for a week and commit all that work in one go.
   This avoids hairy conflicts.
+* Avoid adding derived files (compiled binaries, minified sources, ...)
+* Use an empty ``.gitkeep`` file to ensure directories are added to repositories.

 .. }}}